-Roasted Brussels sprouts with potatoes and cranberries is a quick & easy vegetarian dish that will make the perfect side dish this Christmas…
+Roasted Brussels sprouts with potatoes and cranberries is a quick & easy plant-based dish that can be served as a side to accompany any meal.
+Perfect for Thanksgiving and Christmas.

 If you’re one of these people (like me) who can get really busy organising Christmas dinner, focusing on the main dish, the decorations and everything that comes with it, but do not pay attention to the side dishes… Then this recipe is for you!
 This is a lovely vegan Christmas side dish recipe made with roasted brussels sprouts, baby potatoes and sweet cranberries.
 The honey glaze that comes with it is also divine!

-- At this time of year Brussels sprouts can be found everywhere, they’re usually grown locally and come in a bag or whole on a stalk.
-If you want to keep them fresh for longer them buy sprouts on the stalk, they’ll stay fresh for longer as the stalk keeps the moisture in.
+- At this time of year, Brussels sprouts can be found everywhere, they’re usually grown locally and come in a bag or whole on a stalk.
+If you want to keep them fresh for longer, then buy sprouts on the stalk, they’ll stay fresh for longer as the stalk keeps the moisture in.

 - Sprouts are very popular at this time of the year not only because of Christmas, but because growers know that the best-tasting ones will be picked now, when the cold causes the sprouts to produce sugars.
 Demonstrating that once again, eating seasonal food has many advantages.